• Skip to primary navigation

 5. Ball toss

-This one is so simple and works great for spelling or verb conjugation.
+This is a really easy way to improve student engagement, and it works great for spelling or verb conjugation.
 Get some cheap blow up balls or even small stress balls or balloons.
 Divide your class so that you have groups of about 6-8 students per group.
 Give each group a ball, have them form a circle, and do your practice drills out loud.

 If you are teaching verb conjugations, you can call out or project on your screen the subject and verb and have the student with the ball conjugate the verb.
 The student then throws the ball to another player in the group and play continues.
 Learning vocabulary?
 Call out vocabulary words and have students give the French equivalent.
 You can even ask the students who answer to give the next question.
 It is so much fun, and because throwing things in class is usually a big no-no, students LOVE it!